 - Paying your bills on time each month

 - Your current balances on your credit lines

 - The different types of credit you have

 - The number of inquiries into your credit score

 Why is my Credit Score important when applying for a Mortgage?

 Lenders look closely at this number as it helps them determine how much of a risk you are when borrowing large sums of money.
 In Canada, you need a minimum score of 600 to qualify for a home loan from one of the big banks.
 If your credit score is less than 600, you will likely not be approved until you can increase your score.

-If you have a low credit score and near the 600 cut off, it tells lenders you have made poor financial decisions and your financial health is not very strong.
+If you have a low credit score and are near the 600 cut-off, it tells lenders you have made poor financial decisions and your financial health is not very strong.
 You are at a much higher risk of skipping payments on your home.

 If your score is high, lenders are more confident when approving your mortgage and providing the financing you need to purchase your dream house.